ForomePlatform/airflow-cwl-docker/README.md

     git submodule update --init --recursive
     cp .env_example_postgres_noconda .env
     DOCKER_BUILDKIT=1 BUILDKIT_PROGRESS=plain docker-compose build
-    sudo mkdir -p ./dags && cp -rf ./project/examples/* ./dags docker-compose --env-file ./.env up -d
+    mkdir -p ./dags && cp -rf ./project/examples/* ./dags docker-compose --env-file ./.env up -d

-The whole process should take about 15 minutes on a stable Internet connection.
+The whole process, when using a stable Internet connection should take from 5 to 20 minutes depending on your Internet speed.

 You can test the installation as described in
 [Testing the installation](#testing-the-installation) section.
 The first two